 For the full picture on accessibility testing approaches, see our accessibility testing tools comparison guide.

-TL;DR: axe-core (91 rules, zero false positives) is the best engine for CI/CD pipelines.
+TL;DR: axe-core (full WCAG rule set, zero false positives) is the best engine for CI/CD pipelines.
 Lighthouse is convenient for quick checks but runs fewer audits.
 WAVE excels at visual, in-page review.
 Pa11y is ideal for ongoing monitoring.
-Combine at least two — automated tools catch roughly 57% of issues (Deque, 2024).
+Combine at least two: automated tools catch roughly 57% of issues (Deque, 2024).

 How Do These Four Tools Actually Work?

-axe-core has been downloaded over 3 billion times and powers more than 13 million GitHub projects (Deque, 2025).
-It's not a standalone tool you install and run — it's a JavaScript testing engine that other tools build on top of.
-You embed it in your test suite, CI/CD pipeline, or browser extension, and it evaluates 91 accessibility rules against the live DOM.
+axe-core has been downloaded over 4 billion times and powers more than 13 million GitHub projects (Deque, 2025).
+It's not a standalone tool you install and run, it's a JavaScript testing engine that other tools build on top of.
+You embed it in your test suite, CI/CD pipeline, or browser extension, and it evaluates its full set of accessibility rules against the live DOM.
 If you've ever wondered what engine drives most automated accessibility testing, this is it.

 Lighthouse takes a different approach by bundling accessibility audits alongside performance and SEO checks directly inside Chrome DevTools.
 Open DevTools, click "Lighthouse," and you get a score out of 100 in seconds.
-Under the hood, it runs approximately 60 accessibility audits — a curated subset of axe-core's full rule set (Chrome for Developers, 2025).
+Under the hood, its accessibility audits are powered by axe-core and weighted by user impact (Chrome for Developers, 2025), but it runs only a subset of axe-core's full rule set.
 That convenience comes at a cost: fewer rules means gaps in detection that matter for compliance.

 Pa11y is the CLI-first option.
 Give it a URL, it launches a headless browser and spits out structured results you can pipe into any reporting system.
-What sets Pa11y apart is engine flexibility — it can run either axe-core or HTML_CodeSniffer under the hood, and you can switch between them depending on your needs.
+What sets Pa11y apart is engine flexibility, it can run either axe-core or HTML_CodeSniffer under the hood, and you can switch between them depending on your needs.
 Pa11y Dashboard adds a web UI for tracking results over time, making it the only tool in this group that handles monitoring out of the box.
-It pulls roughly 294,000 weekly npm downloads (npm trends, 2025), modest next to axe-core's 35 million — but it fills a niche the others don't touch.
+It pulls roughly 294,000 weekly npm downloads (npm trends, 2025), modest next to axe-core's tens of millions, but it fills a niche the others don't touch.

 What Does Each Tool Actually Catch?

-Automated accessibility tools catch roughly 57% of total accessibility issues by volume — that's the ceiling, not the floor (Deque, 2024).
+Automated accessibility tools catch roughly 57% of total accessibility issues by volume, that's the ceiling, not the floor (Deque, 2021).
 Based on analysis of over 300,000 issues across 13,000 pages, that figure represents the best-case scenario when using a comprehensive rule set.
-No tool breaks past it because the remaining 43% requires human judgement — reading order, cognitive clarity, keyboard trap detection.
+No tool breaks past it because the remaining 43% requires human judgement, reading order, cognitive clarity, keyboard trap detection.

-Within that 57%, the four tools don't perform equally. axe-core runs 91 rules covering WCAG 2.0, 2.1, and 2.2 at A, AA, and AAA levels (axe-core GitHub, 2025).
-Lighthouse runs approximately 60 audits, a curated subset.
+Within that 57%, the four tools don't perform equally. axe-core runs rules covering WCAG 2.0, 2.1, and 2.2 at A and AA levels, plus best-practice and AAA checks (axe-core GitHub, 2025).
+Lighthouse runs a curated subset.
 WAVE doesn't publicly disclose its rule count but organises findings into six categories: errors, contrast errors, alerts, features, structural elements, and ARIA.
-Pa11y's coverage depends on which engine you configure — axe-core or HTML_CodeSniffer.
+Pa11y's coverage depends on which engine you configure, axe-core or HTML_CodeSniffer.

 If you're evaluating API-based alternatives to these tools, see our comparison of the best accessibility scanning APIs.